 Vet’s Insight: Why I Focus on Prebiotics

 In my clinic, I often see dogs with vague digestive issues, like inconsistent stools or gassiness.
-Owners are often frustrated, having tried different foods without success.
-This is where I start talking about the microbiome.
+Owners are often frustrated, having tried different foods without much success.

 How does chicory root's prebiotic action work?